nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 const orderID = shortUID();

 // Using a lastSubjectSequence of 0 requires this message
-// is the first one for the subject in the stream. await js.publish(`payment.${orderID}`, Empty, {
+// to be the first one for the subject in the stream. await js.publish(`payment.${orderID}`, Empty, {
 	expect: { lastSubjectSequence: 0 }
 });